 Get knowledgeable.
 Getting clear about why we are parenting the way we are can help boost our resolve and strengthen our conviction of the path we are following.
 Hand in Hand offers a basket full of resources to help: success stories from parents, and articles on the science of parenting (especially the Parent Education series).
 And our recommended reading list cites plenty of books that back the idea of focusing on building the parent-child connection (notably, A General Theory of Love, and Parenting from the Inside Out).

 Get support.
-We don’t need to abandon our family and friends but we do need to find others who empathise and support our parenting journey.
+We don’t need to abandon our family and friends but we do need to find others who empathise with us and support our parenting journey.
 Hand in Hand has many ways for you to do that.
-Online, you can connect with like-minded parents with our Yahoo!
-Discussion Group, Support Calls, Starter Class, or FaceBook support group.
+Online, you can connect with like-minded parents with our Parent Club, Support Groups, Starter Class, or FaceBook Hand in Hand Parenting community group.
 In person, contact your local instructor.

 Get listening time.
 Working on the fears that get kicked up in the face of others’ disapproval can help enormously.
 Find someone to listen to you as you figure out what worries you about your kids and your parenting.
 Talking about and releasing those fears can do wonders to build your parenting confidence.
 Exchanging warm, supportive listening with another parent is at the core of the Hand in Hand approach.
 The emotional support offered through Listening Partnerships (where two parents exchange time to listen to one another with a focus on releasing emotion) will leave you refreshed.
 It will then be easier to squarely and compassionately face the judgements from others.